-- Oil finally broke above the downtrend resistance line from the 2018 highs, which is bullish.
-However, the spurt from the "Iran spat," shot oil prices to the 61.8% Fibonacci retracement level where it failed badly. - With oil prices falling back below \$60/bbl, it is imperative that oil maintains the 200-dma support level. - As noted last week, with the short-term buy signal for oil is extended, the struggle we saw was not unexpected. - Add positions on weakness that doesn't violate the 200-dma - Short-Term Positioning: Neutral - Last Week: Hold positions. - o This Week: Hold positions - Stop-loss for any existing positions is \$58. - Long-Term Positioning: Bearish
+- Oil finally broke above the downtrend resistance line from the 2018 highs, which was bullish, but unfortunately was not able to hold the breakout level. - With oil prices falling back below \$60/bbl, it is imperative that oil maintains the 200-dma support level which it is currently testing.
+This keeps us on hold for now from adding to our positions until we get confirmation oil prices are going to hold. - As noted previously, with the short-term buy signal for oil is extended, the struggle we saw was not unexpected. - Short-Term Positioning: Neutral - Last Week: Hold positions. - o This Week: Hold positions - Stop-loss for any existing positions is \$58. - Long-Term Positioning: Bearish